-Workshops are led by top MFA candidates from the renowned University of Massachusetts MFA Program for Poets and Writers who design curricula especially for the Institute setting.
+Workshops and Craft Sessions are led by top MFA candidates from the renowned University of Massachusetts MFA Program for Poets and Writers who design curricula especially for the Institute setting.

 Young writers additionally have the opportunity to interact with the acclaimed faculty and writers in residence of the concurrent Juniper Institute for adults through Q&A sessions and evening readings.

 Zoe taught us so much about writing and the world.
 I learned to violate expectations and I have come away hungry to read more widely.
 It was an eye-opening experience.

 The faculty support was crucial to my experience—it led me to feel respected as an artist and comfortable to express myself.

 COLLEEN LOUISE BARRY is the author of two chapbooks, The Glidden Poems (dancing girl 2015, forthcoming) and Sunburn / Freezer Burn (smoking glue gun 2014).
 Her work appears in H_NGM_N, The Pinch, Tenderloin, Interrupture, Coconut (forthcoming) and other places.
 She is a third year poet in the MFA program at UMass Amherst and the Managing Editor of Slope Editions.
 Her weekly comic, The Nervous System, can be found every Monday at Route 9 Literary Magazine.